Jormogundr/multi-client-server-socket/README.md

 Sidenote: The gcc cpp standard libraries on the UMD servers are extraordinarily old.
 Please build these on a system that has GLIBCXX_3.4.21, at a minimum.

+Use `make all` to build the source code.
+The binaries will appear in the `bin` folder.
+Use `make clean` to remove build files and the binaries.

 ## Running

 Run the `server` binary first in your terminal, then run the `client` binary.
 The client requires that a host address be provided as an argument.
 During development I used the localhost address `127.0.0.1` for testing.